 10. Offer ongoing training

 As well as quickly and consistently handling any issues that arise, you need to have a framework in place that provides ongoing training and support to those that need it.
 Your team’s confidence in PBIS connects to their competence in its different aspects, so make sure they have a place to go where they can sharpen their knowledge and skills.
+Discover our Getting Started with PBIS Training blog to learn about the extra support that you can offer teachers when you’re setting up PBIS.

 Emphasize that it’s all for the students